Bikeman868/NPL/docs/SYNTAX.md

 ## Comments

-Comments can appear in most of the places you would expect, but this is not explicitly called out in the stntax definitions below.
+Comments can appear in most of the places you would expect, but this is not explicitly called out in the syntax definitions below.
 NPL supports C-like comments, with `//` commenting to the end of the line, and `/*` and `*/` providing multi-line comments.

 ## Whitespace

 Anywhere where a space is required, you can put one or more spaces, or tabs.

 There are a few places in the syntax of NPL where line breaks are significant.
-In these places, the \n character is not whitespace, but has significance.
+In these places, the newline character is not whitespace, but has significance.
 In most places, where newline is not part of the syntax, line breaks are treated the same as spaces.